-I know 2017 hasn’t been the best for our world in general, but I’d like to take a moment to share a few of my personal highlights.
-2017 marked my 6th year of being a freelance photographer and I decided to focus on esports photography, a decision which seems to have paid off.
+2017 marked my 6th year of being a freelance photographer and I decided at the start of the year to mainly focus on esports photography, a decision which seems to have paid off.
 I shot a total of 38 gaming events which must be some sort of record, and became the first UK photographer to shoot an event in the USA.
 It’s been a wild ride and I spent most of the year in airports and hotel rooms, but I wouldn’t change it for a thing!

 Winning the Esports Photographer of the Year Award

 Being nominated for Esports Photographer of the Year for the second year in a row was a huge honour, but to win the award this year really topped things off.
 I put my heart and soul into every one of the 38 esports events I shot and learnt a huge amount.
 I’m a strong believer that if you’re a good person and you work hard, good things will come, and the trophy sitting on my shelf at home reassures me that I am doing the right thing!